clux/probes/content/post/2018-12-15-shipcat-retrospective.md

 Migrating to Kubernetes was a non-trivial task for a DevOps team, when the requirements where basically that __we would do it for the engineers__.
 We had to standardise, and we had to decide on what a __microservice__ ought to look like based on what was already there.

-We didn't want engineers to have to learn everything about the following objects at once:
+We didn't want engineers to all have to learn everything about the following objects at once:

 - `ConfigMap`
 - `Secrets`